I’d be happy to talk with you about scheduling a workshop for your organization. Drop me a note on the Contact Karen page.

 Investing Made Simple

-Is It the Right Time to Retire?is-it-the-right-time-to-retire
+Is It the Right Time to Retire?

 There’s a lot of talk about “the number” – the specific amount of money you need to retire.
 But thinking about retirement involves more than just one number.
 In this session, we’ll talk about assessing your overall financial picture and gathering all the pieces of information that will help you make an informed decision.
 Building a better understanding of all aspects of your finances, from expenses to Social Security to IRAs and investments, will help you know when retirement is an option for you.